mgifford/drupal-security/src/server.rst

 server with one, you will need to experiment with which of the following suggestions you are able to implement.
 Some control panels are also known to overwrite settings when manual changes are made to configuration files.
-It is important to work to minimize the attack surface and as these dashboards are managed through the web, it is yet another point where your server can be compromised.
-Ultimately a control panel could prove convenient both for you and for those looking to hack into your system.
+It is important to work to minimize the attack surface and since these dashboards are managed through the web, it is yet another point where your server can be compromised.
+Ultimately a control panel could prove convenient both for an administrator and for someone looking to hack into your system.

 2) Immediately After Receiving Root Access
 ------------------------------------------